 In practical terms, you will have had treatment to get you into remission (or close) and your stem cells will have been collected (see Leukapheresis) before you are admitted to hospital.

 Once the transplant begins they give you really strong chemotherapy (such as BEAM) that destroys your bone marrow.
 Then your stem cells, that were collected & frozen few weeks before, are thawed and returned to you via a drip, so it’s just like getting I/V fluids.
-You’re in the hospital during the treatment and stay there until your blood counts have sufficiently recovered.
+You will probably be in the hospital during the treatment and stay there until your blood counts have sufficiently recovered.
 This is because the chemotherapy destroys your bone marrow, and subsequently your immune system.
 You will be very vulnerable to infections until your blood counts begin to rise.
-It will mean a hospital stay of a few weeks.
+It may mean a hospital stay of a few weeks.

 Further information on autologous stem cell transplants can be found at Lymphoma Association: Autologous Stem Cell Transplant booklet